godot-rust/book/src/register/properties.md

 ## Enums

-You can export Rust enums as properties.
+You can export Rust enums as properties, as long as they are C style enums (no associated data per variant).
 An exported enum appears as a drop-down field in the editor, with all available options.
 In order to do that, you need to derive three traits:

-- `GodotConvert` to define how the type is converted from/to Godot.
+- [`GodotConvert`][api-godotconvert] to define how the type is converted from/to Godot.
-- `Var` to allow using it as a `#[var]` property, so it can be accessed from Godot.
+- [`Var`][api-var] to allow using it as a `#[var]` property, so it can be accessed from Godot.
-- `Export` to allow using it as a `#[export]` property, so it appears in the editor UI.
+- [`Export`][api-export] to allow using it as a `#[export]` property, so it appears in the editor UI.

+Additionally, it can make sense to derive following standard traits:

+- `Clone`: it is possible without, but then you need to implement `Var` manually.
+The reason is that `Var` also provides Rust getters when used with `#[var(pub)]`, which require cloning the value.
+- `Default`: if there is a meaningful default value.
+If not, use `#[init(val = ...)]` on the field declarations to provide an initial value.

 Godot does not have dedicated enum types, so you can map them either as integers (e.g. `i64`) or strings (`GString`).
 This can be configured using the `via` key of the `#[godot]` attribute.